offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

  1. **Hidden states**

     For the machine described above, the hidden states identify whether the machine is emitting a CG island or not.
-In addition, each HMM comes with a "SOURCE" hidden state which represents the machine's starting state (will never emit a symbol).
+In addition, each HMM comes with a "SOURCE" hidden state which represents the machine's starting state (will never emit a symbol -- non-emitting hidden state).

     {SOURCE, CG island, non-CG island}